kaansen57/Sen-JavaScript-Bilmiyorsun/up & going/ch1.md

 ### Input

+### Girdi

-While we're discussing output, you may also wonder about *input* (i.e., receiving information from the user).
+~~ we're discussing output, you may also wonder about *input* (i.e., receiving information from the user).~~

-The most common way that happens is for the HTML page to show form elements (like text boxes) to a user that they can type into, and then using JS to read those values into your program's variables.
+~~ most common way that happens is for the HTML page to show form elements (like text boxes) to a user that they can type into, and then using JS to read those values into your program's variables.~~

-But there's an easier way to get input for simple learning and demonstration purposes such as what you'll be doing throughout this book.
-Use the `prompt(..)` function:
+~~But there's an easier way to get input for simple learning and demonstration purposes such as what you'll be doing throughout this book.
+Use the `prompt(..)` function:~~

+Biz çıktı kavramını açıklarken siz *girdi*nin (kullanıcıdan bilgi eldesi) ne olduğunu merak ediyor olabilirsiniz.

+Bunun en yaygın yöntemi HTML formu aracılığı ile kullanıcıya veri girişi yapabileceği bir alan (metin kutusu gibi) göstermektir.
+Daha sonra JS kullanarak bu değerleri değişkenlere atamkatır.

+Fakat basit öğrenme ve uygulama aşamasında kullanılması daha kolay başka bir yöntem daha bulunmaktadır.
+Bu da `prompt(..)` fonksiyonudur:

 ```js
 age = prompt( "Please tell me your age:" );